 These super flavorful Niçoise Deviled Eggs are outstanding served at a brunch, lovely as an appetizer, and make for a delightful snack.

 I think they’re satisfying enough to serve as lunch, too.
 I’d place a few on a bed of chopped Butter lettuce, drizzled with a delicious salad dressing.
 Perfect!

-Each bite of the Niçoise Deviled Eggs is hearty, packed with rich, delectable flavors creamy with a bit of crunch — all at once!
+Each bite of the Niçoise Deviled Eggs is hearty and packed with rich delectable flavors.
+And they’re creamy with a bit of crunch — all at once!

 Why Wild Selections Tuna?

 - Wild Selections® partners with the Marine Stewardship Council (MSC) and World Wildlife Fund (WWF).